EggerGideon/Google-Search-Operators-Docs/README.md

 After that comes a section with a cheat sheet for all operators.

-For more exlanation on the operator itself, there is a section for each operator that consists of a description, syntax, and examples.
+For more exlanation on the operator itself, there is a section for each operator that consists of a description, syntax and examples.
-Ever examples is a link to Google searche, so you can try it out yourself without having to copy and paste the query.
+Every examples is a link to Google searche, so you can try it out yourself without having to copy and paste the query.
 </details>

 ## Disclaimer